-- 7.1 Presently there is no robust legal means open to Council to recover the costs incurred in the monitoring of farm dairies with respect to the Permitted Activity Rules.
-As the majority of farms within the district operate as permitted activity the Council cannot charge for routine inspections.
-When non-compliance is detected the cost of enforcement processes generally falls to the Council as it does in any area of activity however penalties such as infringements and court fines do provide some monetary return if and when these mechanisms are used.
-However, as the majority of farms are achieving full compliance it is fair to say that greater part of the program costs for permitted activity monitoring in dairy are presently borne by Council via general rates. - 7.2 For the six consented activities the costs associated with monitoring are recovered by way of annual charges.
+- 7.1 Presently there is no legislative ability for Council to recover the costs incurred in the monitoring of farm dairies operating under permitted activity rules.
+As the majority of farms within the district operate as permitted activity, the Council cannot charge for routine inspections.
+When non-compliance is detected the cost of enforcement processes generally falls to the Council as it does in any area of activity, however, penalties such as infringements and court fines do provide some monetary return if and when these mechanisms are used.
+As the majority of farms are achieving full compliance it is fair to say that the greater part of the program costs for permitted activity monitoring in dairy are presently borne by Council via general rates. - 7.2 For the five consented activities the costs associated with monitoring are recovered by way of annual charges.